 This practice would be common during the battle and led to many casualties when Marines believed they were in a "secure" area.
 Utilizing naval gunfire, close air support, and arriving armored units, the Marines were slowly able to fight their way off the beach.
 Around 10:35 AM a force of Marines succeeded in reaching the island's western shore and cutting off Mt.
 Suribachi.
 Under heavy fire from Mt.
 Suribachi, efforts were made over the next few days to neutralize the Japanese on the mountain.
 This culminated with American forces reaching the summit on February 23 and the raising of the flag atop the heights.

-Grinding on to Victory:
+Battle of Iwo Jima - Grinding on to Victory:

 As fighting raged for the mountain, other Marine units battled their way north past the southern airfield.
 Easily shifting troops through the tunnel network, Kuribayashi inflicted increasingly severe losses on the attackers.
 As American forces advanced, a key weapon proved to be flamethrower-equipped M4A3R3 Sherman tanks which were difficult to destroy and efficient at clearing bunkers.
 Efforts were also supported by the liberal use of close air support.
 This was initially provided by the US Navy, and later transitioned to the P-51 Mustangs of the 15th Fighter Group after their arrival on March 6.